-Amanda is a consultant with the KPICD at TCU.
-As a consultant, Amanda's main focus is instructing systems, organizations, and professionals working with children who have experienced trauma TBRI.
-Amanda earned her Bachelor of Social Work degree from Metropolitan State University in Denver, Colorado.
-She received her Master of Criminal Justice and Criminology degree from TCU.
-She began her career working in Child Protective Services as an intake worker.
-She then transitioned to foster care and post-adoption support, where she spent a decade of her career before beginning her work with the Purvis Institute in December 2017.
-Amanda lives in Castle Rock, Colorado, with her husband, David, and their five children and two corgis.
-She enjoys gardening, hiking, and driving her children around to all of their activities and cheering from the sideline.
+Amanda Purvis is a Training and Consultation Manager with the KPICD.
+In her role, Amanda's main focus is instructing professionals working with children who have experienced trauma.
+Amanda earned her Bachelor of Social Work degree from Metropolitan State University in Denver.
+She began her career working in child protective services as an intake worker.
+Amanda then transitioned to foster care and post-adoption support, where she spent a decade of her career before beginning her work with the Purvis Institute in December 2017.
+She holds a Master of Criminal Justice and Criminology degree from TCU and today lives in Colorado with her children.